deepsecoss/MITREembed/README.md

 - Optimize embeddings for faster query responses.

 ## License
-MITREembed is released under GNU General Public License (GPL) v3.
+MITREembed is released under a Apache License.

 ## Contributions
 We welcome contributions to expand the capabilities of MITREembed.
 Please submit pull requests or reach out to the maintainers for more information.